 Do direct thermal printers need ribbons?

-Direct thermal printers print by applying heat on the labels.
+Direct thermal printers like Zebra print by applying heat on the labels.
 That means they don’t require any ribbon, ink or toner, but need a special kind of heat-sensitive paper that darkens when heated.
 Because of its more straightforward, ribbonless mechanism, the printers are smaller; that’s why most mobile printers use direct thermal technology.

 With a ribbon-free design, direct thermal printers are also more user-friendly and have fewer parts that can break down.
 Generally, these label makers are cheaper and don’t require as much maintenance and repairs as thermal transfer printers.
 And although direct thermal labels are more costly, there’s no need for you to spend money on ribbons when printing them.